nainiayoub/java-notes/README.md

     * [Is ‘main’, used for main method, a keyword in Java?](#is-main-used-for-main-method-a-keyword-in-java)
     * [Can we write main method as static public void instead of public static void?](#can-we-write-main-method-as-static-public-void-instead-of-public-static-void)
+    * [In Java, if we do not specify any value for local variables, then what will be the default value of the local variables?]()

 ## What is the difference between JDK and JRE?
 <img src="https://devops.com.vn/wp-content/uploads/2018/07/jdk_jre_jvm.png" alt="Description of Java Conceptual Diagram"><br/>